imagine10255/bear-react-carousel/README.md

-## if your need control by out component, but not use loop
+## if your need control by out component

 ```tsx
 const HomeBanner = ({